 - Our main Project VRM mailing list

 - Our geeks-only Open Source VRM developers list, which hasn't taken off, but we want to at least save the link, should it want to

 You can edit this wiki by:

 - registering up at the top of this page

 - sending e-mail to the Project VRM mailing list asking to be enabled as an editor (to combat the spam problem).
 Be sure you provide your actual handle (username)

-We encourage you to use the hashtag #VRM when blogging about the topic.
+We encourage you to use the hashtag #VRM when blogging or tweeting about the topic.